jaiswalchitransh/Historical-Stock-and-Revenue-Data-Analysis/README.md

 ## Usage
 To run the analysis and visualize the stock data, follow these steps:

-1. Open the `analyzer.ipynb` Jupyter Notebook in your preferred environment.
+1. Open the `analyzer.ipynb` in Jupyter Notebook in your preferred environment.
 You can use Jupyter Notebook or JupyterLab for this purpose.

        jupyter notebook analyzer.ipynb